mikebaldi/Idle-Champions/ReadMe.txt

 Seats to level with Fkeys: Check the boxes for each seat you want the script to level up with Fkey inputs.

 Use Fkey leveling while below this zone: Once the script reads that it has passed the zone number entered here, it will no longer attempt to level up champions with Fkey inputs.
+The value input here should generally be a number comfortably above the zone you would soft cap at.
+If you are unsure, using 999 will continue to input fkeys your entire run.

 Farm SB stacks AFTER this zone: The script will attempt to farm Steelbones stacks once it reads that it has passed the zone number entered here.
 At a minimum, this zone should be high enough that the "W" formation does not kill anything.
 At a maximum, this zone should be 5 zones below the Modron reset zone for single skip, 7 zones below for double skip, 9 zones below for triple skip, and 11 zones below for quadruple skip.